-An internship is a formal educational project involving the student, the department, and an off-site organization that offers the student a learning experience consistent with his/her major.
+An internship is a formal educational project involving the student, the department, and an organization that offers a learning experience consistent with the student's major.
 It is undertaken after the student has successfully completed the majority of the academic work in the major.

 In what kind of organizations do students do internships?

 Because of our reputation in professional circles, the Communication Department finds that our students are actively sought by media organizations.
 Usually, students will have a choice of internship opportunities.

 Most students do internships in Buffalo and elsewhere in Western New York as part of a full semester class load.
 Students also may do internships in the summer or as part-time students.
 In the past, the department has sponsored internships as far away as Taiwan and England.
 Students may receive no more than three credits for an off-campus internship.

 What are the academic prerequisites for an internship?